alexlance/randle/README.md

 Given a pool of servers, and a bunch of provisioning shell scripts, randle opens an ssh connection to each server and runs the scripts.

+This application was written as a challenge for a job interview with Slack.com, but since I worked quite hard on it, I thought it might be of interest to others.

 ### Features